CollaboraOnline/collabora-wordpress/readme.txt

 License: MPL-2.0
 License URI: http://mozilla.org/MPL/2.0/

-The Collabora Online plugin allow attaching office files to your content for a collaborative editing with other user.
+The Collabora Online WP plugin allow attaching office files to your content for a collaborative editing with other user.

 == Description ==

-The Collabora Online plugin allow attaching office files to your content for a collaborative editing with other user.
+The Collabora Online WP plugin allow attaching office files to your content for a collaborative editing with other user.

-This require in setup Collabora Online.
+This require a working setup of Collabora Online.

 For more information about Collabora Online, see https://collaboraonline.com/